There's a new sense of excitement surrounding Velo3D Inc. (VLD) - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Mar 06 when Walters Matthew Joseph sold 10,000 shares for $3.14 per share.
 The transaction valued at 31,412 led to the insider holds 779,113 shares of the business.

 Buller Benyamin sold 9,495 shares of VLD for $34,362 on Feb 15.
 The Chief Executive Officer now owns 4,988,461 shares after completing the transaction at $3.62 per share.
 On Feb 15, another insider, McCombe William D., who serves as the Chief Financial Officer of the company, sold 4,268 shares for $3.62 each.
 As a result, the insider received 15,446 and left with 130,937 shares of the company.